 Difference between Light Microscope and Electron Microscope

 A microscope is a device used to observe minute objects invisible to the naked eye.
-It is one of the important discoveries which helped in the progression of science and medicine.
+It is one of the important discoveries that helped progress science and medicine.
 This microscope is of two types like

 Electron microscope.